 Planning for a WHS hazard assessment process

-- Structured WHS hazard assessments should be facilitated by a person with competency in conducting hazard assessments.
+- Structured WHS hazard assessments are facilitated by a person with competency in conducting hazard assessments.
 However, this is not necessary if it involves or is reviewed by a member of the Work Environment Group (WEG) or local area Safety Officer.

-- When planning to conduct a WHS hazard assessment, the facilitator shall invite a cross section of skills and experience, including those who work in the area or on the activity and, where possible, subject matter experts.
+- When planning to conduct a WHS hazard assessment, the facilitator invites a cross section of skills and experience, including those who work in the area or on the activity and, where possible, subject matter experts.

-- To improve the productivity of the group contributing to the WHS hazard assessment process, the facilitator should prepare the following contextual information when possible:
+- To improve the productivity of the group contributing to the WHS hazard assessment process, the facilitator prepares the following contextual information when possible:

 - identify the scope of the assessment (e.g. boundaries of work practice or areas of work);

 - have an understanding of the issues from inspections, audits, historical injuries, incidents and relevant hazard assessment reports (such as hazards reported in the University reporting systems such as MAXIMO and the Workplace safety incident and hazard reporting tool);

 - have access to technical information such as manuals or supplier information; and

 - have access to the existing policies, processes, standards, registers and guidelines.